tilemill-project/tilemill/platforms/osx/PACKAGE.md

     which mapnik-config | grep $MAPNIK_ROOT

-Note: the sdk was created using https://github.com/mapnik/mapnik-packaging/blob/master/osx/scripts/static-universal.sh
+Note: this sdk was created using https://github.com/mapnik/mapnik-packaging/blob/master/osx/scripts/static-universal.sh

 Now build tilemill with a few custom flags: